DomincDootson/BackTesting/README.md

 The rest of the files inherit from `Metric` and implement the different metrics.

+Note these could probably just be functions, but I like the ability to name them.

 ### Strategies
 This file contains the main code for different strategies we want to employ.
 There are two main files:
 - `StrategyName.py`: An enum that names all the different strategies that we want to implement.